Under what conditions can an employee hold multiple jobs?

 - Either the declaration of commencement of agricultural or self-employed professional activity

-In case of extension of your leave for the creation or resumption of company, the exclusivity clause shall apply for a maximum of two years.
+In case of extension of your leave for the creation or resumption of company, the exclusivity clause shall apply up to 2 years.

 If you do not comply with the exclusivity clause, you may be licensed for gross negligence.